Skip to Content

 Visitors are provided with a little red wagon to carry their pumpkins to the checkout counter.

-Kids will be in for a thrill with plenty of activities such as hay rides, hay bales and tractor at one of the best pumpkin farms in California.
+Kids will be in for a thrill with plenty of activities such as hay rides, hay bales and tractors at one of the best pumpkin farms in California.

 Farmer John’s Pumpkin Farm – Pumpkin Farms In California